kumaranujranchi/ArvindusHospital/README.md

 # Arvindu Hospitals Website

-A comprehensive Flask-based website for Arvindu Hospitals, a premier multispecialty healthcare network based in Bihar.
-This production-ready application includes advanced features for deployment, monitoring, and maintenance.
+A comprehensive static website for Arvindu Hospitals, a premier multispecialty healthcare network based in Bihar.
+This website has been converted from Flask to a static site optimized for Netlify deployment with serverless functions for form handling.

+## 🔄 Conversion Status

+**✅ CONVERTED TO STATIC SITE**

+This website has been successfully converted from Flask to a static HTML site while maintaining the exact same design, content, and functionality.
+The conversion includes:

+- ✅ Static HTML pages (index.html, appointment.html, contact.html)
+- ✅ Netlify Functions for form handling (appointment, contact, newsletter)
+- ✅ All original styling and JavaScript preserved
+- ✅ Responsive design maintained
+- ✅ Form validation and submission working
+- ✅ Ready for Netlify deployment

 ## 🏥 Features